 - Content can be chunked and organized in the table of contents

-- Interface and controls are ADA accessible
+- The interface and controls are ADA accessible

-- Integrated self-assessment quiz questions
+- Integrated self-assessment quiz questions are available

-This PowerPoint template was designed specifically for UWEX faculty creating presentation content for the Storybook player.
+This PowerPoint template was designed specifically for UWEX faculty creating presentation content for the Storybook+ Player.
 Click the button below to download the presentation template.

-Typically presentation slides that have text, images, graphics, and audio narration.
+Standard slides are typically presentation slides that have text, images, graphics, and audio narration.

 Follow the best practices below when making your content.
 Additionally, check out our resource page on Narrated Presentation Best Practices for useful information on crafting a presentation.

 Published on October 27, 2022 at 1:28:09 pm CDT.
-Last modified on October 27, 2022 at 4:54:51 pm CDT.
+Last modified on February 07, 2023 at 11:35:18 am CST.